m-kawafuji/kawafuji.dev/blog/2025-02-08_using-youtube-iframe-api-in-react.md

 function need to called in parent components of the `<YouTubePlayer>` component.
 One of approaches is making these functions are available via the `ref`.

-The `useImperativeHandle` hook is used to exposing the `playVideo` function and the `pauseVideo` function outside the component.
+The `useImperativeHandle` hook is used to expose the `playVideo` function and the `pauseVideo` function outside the component.
 The `useImperativeHandle` hook can customize the `ref` object.